Hazel Grove railway station: History

-Electric operation returned at the May 2018 timetable change, with one train per hour to/from Piccadilly worked by EMUs.
-This was part of a major timetable revamp that saw 3 trains to Manchester each hour off-peak on weekdays and Saturdays and 2 each hour to Buxton.
-Regular running to destinations beyond Manchester ceased temporarily at the May 2018 timetable change.
-Through running resumed in May 2019, with an hourly Monday-Saturday service running to the now-electrified Blackpool North using EMUs.
-As of December 2022, this service has reverted to terminating at Manchester Piccadilly using Class 323s.

 Facilities

 The station is staffed all week, with its ticket office on platform 1 open 06:05-19:00 weekdays (until 20:00 on Fridays only), 07:00-20:00 Saturdays and 09:00-16:30 Sundays.
 There are waiting rooms on both platforms, toilets in the main building and a small coffee shop on platform 2.

 Train running details are provided via automated announcements, timetable posters and digital information screens.
 Step-free access is available to both platforms via the lifts built into the footbridge linking the platforms.